ribokit/ribokit.github.io/repos/biers/dependency.md

 which gcc
 ```

 If you don't get a path, you can install `gcc`.
+One way to do it is through `Developer Tools`, available for free at the Apple Store.

-We install it via `brew`, a handy package manager for _Mac OS X_.
+Alternatively, you can install `gcc` via `brew`, a handy package manager for _Mac OS X_.
 If you don't have `brew` installed, do:

 ```bash
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" # may need sudo